kathleenjo/hello-world/.github/ISSUE_TEMPLATE/documentation_request.md

 assignees: ''

 ---

+# Documentation Request
+Use this issue to request that documentation be updated or added for this project.

 ## What would you like to be added?
 Provide an answer like, "Include format for date parameter."